hesseny2000/MohamedHosseny/README.md

   </a>
 </div>

-##NOC senior Engineer || Cloud consultant
+##Devops and Automation || Cloud consultant
-Hi My name's Mohamed Hosseny , computing and core Services Intersted engineer working as Senior Operation network engineer in biggest Egyptian ISP Over 11 years of experience and journey with Cisco Networking and Security, REDHAT enterprise servers, Microsoft Server, Virtualization, Cloud
+Hi My name's Mohamed Hosseny , computing and core Services Intersted engineer working as Senior Devops and Automation engineer,
+Over 14 years of experience and journey with Cisco Networking and Security, REDHAT enterprise servers, Microsoft Server, Virtualization, Cloud
-As support engineer and IT core services instructor
+As Automation and Devops engineer and IT core services instructor

 <p>